 180. For example, before an advisory committee can be convened, a charter must be approved by the head of the agency involved and the Director of Office of Management and Budget.
 5 U.S.C. app. § 9 (1976 & Supp.
 IV 1980).
 Apparently, agencies have found the chartering process time-consuming and cumbersome.
 See FACA Recommendation, supra note 128 (discussing failure of many de facto committees to be officially chartered).
-Notice of meetings of advisory committees must be published in the Federal Register and meetings must be open to the public unless good cause is shown to hold the meeting in private.
-Id. § 10(a)(1).
-FACA further provides that an officer of the federal government has the authority to adjourn each meeting and to prohibit the committee from conducting business in the absence of that officer.
-Id. § 10(e).
-Thus, it clearly gives supremacy to an officer of the federal government has the authority to adjourn each meeting and to prohibit the committee from conducting business in the absence of that officer.
-Id. § 10(e).

-number of parties in interest.
+Notice of meetings of advisory committees must be published in the Federal Register and meetings must be open to the public unless good cause is shown to hold the meeting in private $Id \S 10(a)(1)$.
+FACA further provides that an officer of the federal government has the authority to adjourn each meeting and to prohibit the committee from conducting business in the absence of that officer. $Id \S 10(e)$.
+Thus, it clearly gives supremacy to an officer of the federal govern number of parties in interest.
 This, of course, is not the group consensus envisioned in regulatory negotiations.
 See Center for Auto Safety v.
 Cox, 580 F.2d 689, 690-91 (D.C.
 Cir.
 1978) (Federal Highway Administration promulgated highway construction standards after meeting with state transportation agency, but not with parties with conflicting interests); Moss v.
 Civil Aeronautics Bd., 430 F.2d 891, 893 (D.C.
 Cir.
 1970) (court disallowed fare increases because public improperly fenced out of ratemaking process).